lorenzo-stoakes/linux-vm-notes/oom.md

 * [oom_badness()][oom_badness] determines the 'points' associated with a thread.
-The unit of the value returned by this function is in pages. __Important__ - the final result output to users after this function returns is scaled by 1000 and divided by total RAM + swap in the system.
+The unit of the value returned by this function is in pages. __Important__ - the final result output to users after this function returns is scaled by 1000 and divided by total RAM + swap in the system:

-* Firstly the function checks to see if the thread is unkillable via [oom_unkillable_task()][oom_unkillable_task], see above for the criteria for this.
+1. Firstly the function checks to see if the thread is unkillable via [oom_unkillable_task()][oom_unkillable_task], see above for the criteria for this.
 If so, the returned score is 0.

-* Since the thread might currently be exiting or otherwise not have a memory descriptor available at the `mm` field, each sub-thread of the thread is examined to see if a memory descriptor can be fetched.
+2. Since the thread might currently be exiting or otherwise not have a memory descriptor available at the `mm` field, each sub-thread of the thread is examined to see if a memory descriptor can be fetched.
 If not, the returned score is 0.

-* Next the thread's `oom_score_adj` value is read.
+3. Next the thread's `oom_score_adj` value is read.
 This value is a tunable available in `/proc/<pid>/oom_score_adj` ranging from -1000 to 1000.
 This value is directly added to the (user-visible) 'badness' score, therefore a higher value makes it more likely the process will be killed, and a lower value less likely.

-* If the retrieved `oom_score_adj` is set to -1000, i.e. `OOM_SCORE_ADJ_MIN`,
+4. If the retrieved `oom_score_adj` is set to -1000, i.e. `OOM_SCORE_ADJ_MIN`,
    then [oom_badness()][oom_badness] returns a score of 0 - this indicates that the process is not to be killed

 * Note that `/proc/<pid>/oom_adj` is kept around for legacy purposes only and is simply mapped to an equivalent `oom_score_adj` value.